 Ready to digitize

 If organizing all your photographs seems too overwhelming or time-consuming, you might want to consider hiring a personal photo organizer.
 You can find one near you through the Association of Personal Photo Organizers.
-I just did a search by filling in the country, city and state field, leaving all the other fields on the search form blank.
 I was delighted to discover that a member of APPO lives right in my neighborhood.